iterate-ch/docs/cyberduck/share.md

 Share Files
 ====

 Many storage providers have an option to share a file with a third party without access to your account with a publicly accessible link.
 Depending on the provider, the link may be auto expiring and no longer valid after a given period or a password can be set required to download the file.
+Some providers support to _Request files…_ from others by creating an URL that allows others to add files to your account.

 ```{contents} Content
 :depth: 2
 :local:
 ```

-## Availability of Upload and Download Shares
+## Availability

-*Upload* and *Download Shares* aren't available for all supported protocols.
-The table below shows the protocols which either support *Upload* or *Download Shares*.
+The table below shows the protocols which support to share files using _Share…_ or _Request files…_.

 || **Share…**   || **Request files…** |
 |--------------|--------------------| --- | --- |